Bareback (sexual act): Resurgence and stigma

-Bugchasing

-An extreme form of barebacking is bugchasing, in which seronegative gay men actively seek to be infected with HIV.
-These men may seek to contract HIV in order to not have to constantly live in fear of becoming infected.

 Gay pornographic films

 Bareback gay pornography was standard in "pre-condom" films from the 1970s and early 1980s.
 As awareness of the risk of AIDS developed, pornography producers came under pressure to use condoms, both for the health of the performers and to serve as role models for their viewers.
 By the early 1990s new pornographic videos usually featured the use of condoms for anal sex.
 However, beginning in the 1990s, an increasing number of studios have been devoted to the production of new films featuring men engaging in unprotected sex.
-For example, San Francisco-based studio Treasure Island Media, whose work focuses in this area, has produced bareback films since 1999.
-Other companies that do so include Spunk Video, Lucas Entertainment, SEVP, and Eurocreme.
-Mainstream gay pornographic studios such as Kristen Bjorn Productions have featured the occasional bareback scene such as in "El Rancho" between performers who are real-life partners.
-Other studios such as Falcon Entertainment and Spunk Video have also reissued older pre-condom films.
+Mainstream gay pornographic studios have also continued to feature the occasional bareback scene.
 Also, mainstream studios that consistently use condoms for anal sex scenes may sometimes choose editing techniques that make the presence of condoms somewhat ambiguous and less visually evident, and thus may encourage viewers to fantasize that barebacking is taking place, even though the performers are following safer-sex protocols.
 (In contrast, some mainstream directors use close-up shots of condom packets being opened, etc., to help clearly establish for the viewer that the sex is not bareback.)

-Some bareback pornography studios say that they do not inquire whether their models are HIV positive, but assume that they are infected.
-For example, Hot Desert Knights (HDK) was one of the studios that initially operated on the assumption that all of their bareback models were HIV positive.
-However, in February 2008 HDK announced that it would begin testing its models for HIV and engage in a process of "sero-sorting", which match HIV-positive performers with other HIV-positive performers, and negative with negative.
-Critics suggest that sero-sorting may not prevent the development of a multi-strain HIV "superinfection".
-By contrast, BelAmi is one of the studios that claimed from the beginning to test their bareback models for HIV before allowing them to participate in condom-free scenes.
-A notice on the BelAmi website states: "all our performers are regularly tested for the presence of HIV or other communicable diseases."